thierrydev/koopa/index.md

 Installs into `/usr/local/koopa`.

-This will also add a shared profile configuration file at `/etc/profile.d/koopa.sh` for supported Linux distros, but not macOS.
+This will also add a shared profile configuration file into `/etc/profile.d` for supported Linux distros, but not macOS.

 If you're going to install any programs using the cellar scripts, also ensure the permissions for `/usr/local/` are group writable.
 The installer attempts to fix this automatically, if necessary.